 2. Hadoop

 Twitter runs one of the biggest Hadoop clusters in the world.
-Hadoop was originally used at Twitter to take MySQL backups & then over time its use cases on the platform grew by quite an extent.
+Hadoop was originally used at Twitter to take MySQL backups & then over time, its use cases on the platform grew to quite an extent.

-The Hadoop file system stores over 500 Petabytes of data running over tens of thousands of instances.
-The entire cluster is managed using the Hadoop Federation feature running hundreds of thousands of daily Hadoop jobs.
-Tens of millions of daily Hadoop tasks.
+The Hadoop file system stores over 500 petabytes of data running over tens of thousands of instances.
+The entire cluster is managed using the Hadoop Federation feature running hundreds of thousands of daily Hadoop jobs and tens of millions of daily Hadoop tasks.

 150K+ services & 130M containers are running on any regular day.